sherifcodeur/Galo-CLI/README.md

 - Make the package.json with `npm init`
 - Install some important libraries `npm install express dotenv`
 - install sequelize with `npm install sequelize`
+- you need to initialize sequelize : `npx sequelize-cli init`
 - Create the server file : _see the server command_
-- you need to initialize sequelize : `npx sequelize-cli`

 - create the special files : gitignore readme and env files

 - Now you can create models controllers and other files